ArvindSoma/a3c-super-mario-pytorch/README.md

 # Reinforcement Learning on Super Mario Bros using A3C

 This project is based on the implementation of the paper [Asynchronous Methods for Deep Reinforcement Learning](https://arxiv.org/abs/1602.01783) using custom training modifications.
+This project was created for the course [Deep Learning for Computer Vision](https://vision.in.tum.de/teaching/ws2017/dl4cv) held at TUM.

 ## Prerequisites
 - Python3.5+